Ma-XD/Java-Projects/README.md

 # Java-Projects

-## My solutions for java hometasks at the ITMO university.
+## My solutions for java hometasks at the ITMO university